 Q. HOW MUCH DO YOU CHARGE FOR EDITORIAL SERVICES?

-A. No two projects are alike.
+A. Collaborating with a freelance editor is an investment in the potential of your project, in your potential as a writer, and in your creative future.
+If we work together, you are trusting me to help you realize that potential, and I take this responsibility seriously.
+No two projects are alike, and for this reason, I operate on a project fee basis.
 After you contact me about working together, I'm happy to schedule a brief introductory conversation, at no cost, to find out more information about your project and what kind of assistance you're looking for.
-I may also ask to see a draft.
-This helps me ensure I can give you what you need, and it also helps me provide a quote that reflects the scope of the work involved.
+I usually request to see a draft and ask about your budget.
+This enables me to provide a quote that accurately reflects the scope of the work involved.

 Q. HOW MUCH DO YOU CHARGE FOR PUBLISHING CONSULTATION & COACHING?

-A. I charge a fixed rate for individual publishing consultation/coaching in person, via phone, or Skype.
-Sessions can last either 30 minutes or one hour.
-Please contact me here, and I'll get back to you with rate information, clarification of what I think will best suit your needs (would you get more out of a consultation or a coaching session?), and my estimate of how much time I think we'll need to satisfactorily address them.
+A. I charge a set fee for individual publishing consultation/coaching in person, via phone, or Skype.
+Sessions can last either 30 minutes or one hour, and my fee includes a commensurate amount of preparation time before we speak.
+(I usually recommend one hour for an initial consultation.)
+Please contact me here, and I'll get back to you with rate information and an estimate of how much time I think we'll need to satisfactorily address your needs.
 I promise that I'm cheaper than your therapist.
 If you'd like to book multiple sessions, I'm happy to negotiate a discount.

-Q. HOW MUCH DO YOU CHARGE FOR EDITORIAL CONTENT & COMMUNICATION CONSULTING?
+Q. HOW MUCH DO YOU CHARGE FOR COMMERCIAL WRITING PROJECTS AND CONTENT & COMMUNICATION CONSULTING?

 How I Work